top of page

 Being arrested for knife crime is life-changing.

-1. Taken to a police station for questioning
+1. You will be taken to a police station for questioning.

-3. Possible release on bail OR kept in custody until trial
+3. You may be released on bail or kept in custody until trial.

-4. If convicted: prison time, a criminal record & lifelong consequences
+4. If convicted: You face prison time, a criminal record, and lifelong consequences.

 The Reality of Life in Prison

 Some struggle to cope in prison, leading to self-harm, suicide, and PTSD.
-Upon release, finding employment and housing becomes a challenge, often leading to reoffending.
+Upon release, finding employment and housing becomes a challenge.
+This often leads to reoffending.
+See our prison page.

 The Prison Cell